Walk to Cure Diabetes will become JDRF One Walk in select locations.

 When Douglas Weaver opened a hair salon in East Lansing, MI, in 1967, his guiding principles were to deliver exceptional services to guests, provide aspiring salon professionals with a place to learn their craft, and give back to the community.
 That spirit of taking care of others drove the phenomenal growth of that first salon into Douglas J—a regional company with eight locations throughout Michigan, and two more in Chicago, IL, and Knoxville, TN.

 Today, Douglas J is run by Douglas’s two sons, Scott and T.J.
 As company president, Scott Weaver, of Okemos, MI, has overseen the expansion of the family business to a group of salons, spas, and cosmetology institutes with 550 employees.
 And he has maintained the philosophy of giving back to communities in which the business operates.
-In addition to numerous local charities and organizations, the company supports the JDRF Walk to Cure Diabetes every year.
+In addition to numerous local charities and organizations, the company supports the JDRF Walk every year.
 JDRF is especially important to Scott because his teenage daughter has type 1 diabetes (T1D).

 Samantha “Sami” Weaver was diagnosed with T1D in 1998 at just 17 months old.
 Her family had no history of T1D, and her parents, Scott and his wife Melanie, experienced several harrowing weeks in which Sami’s doctors failed to diagnose her symptoms.
 Melanie’s mother, who had worked with children, suggested her granddaughter might have diabetes, and the family insisted on blood work.
 Within hours, the tests confirmed that Sami, whose blood sugar was dangerously high at 900, had T1D.